 Jeff Smith is a banking lawyer and Head of South East Asia.
-Jeff specialises in the development, financing and acquisition of energy, infrastructure and telecommunications assets.
+Jeff focuses on the development, financing and acquisition of energy, infrastructure and telecommunications assets.
 He is experienced in the fields of project finance, acquisition finance, Islamic finance and debt restructuring.

 Jeff advises sponsors, lenders and multilateral and export credit agencies in a number of sectors, with particular emphasis on power, water, waste, oil and gas, petrochemicals, transport infrastructure and telecoms.

 Jeff's experience includes advising the sponsors on the financing of the Singapore SportsHub project, which involves the redevelopment of the national stadium.
 This project was described by Infrastructure Journal as “arguably one of the most remarkable success stories in the project finance arena in a decade”.